Multicultural Access and Equity

 Departments and agencies covered by the former Financial Management and Accountability Act 1997 (FMA Act) were required to have an Agency Multicultural Plan in place from 1 July 2013.

 The Policy requires departments and agencies to report annually in their Annual Reports and biennially to Department of Social Services (DSS).
 DSS is responsible for tabling a biennial report to both houses of Parliament.
-The Agency Multicultural Plans which cover a two year period to June 2015 – aimed to make government policies and programmes more transparent and accountable for their interactions with culturally and linguistically diverse clients.
+The Agency Multicultural Plans aimed to make government policies and programmes more transparent and accountable for their interactions with culturally and linguistically diverse clients.

 The Policy also enables reporting to be more transparent and departments and agencies to be more accountable by requiring them to develop and implement two-yearly Agency Multicultural Plans.